-As the name implies, Pertamina Mandalika International Street Circuit is located in the Mandalika resort area in Lombok Island - West Nusa Tenggara, which has been declared as one of the 5 super priority destinations aside from Lake Toba in North Sumatra, Likupang in North Sulawesi, Borobudur in Central Java, and Labuan Bajo in Flores Island - East Nusa Tenggara.
+As the name implies, Pertamina Mandalika International Street Circuit is located in the Mandalika resort area in Lombok Island - West Nusa Tenggara, which has been declared as one of the 5 Super Priority destinations aside from Lake Toba in North Sumatra, Likupang in North Sulawesi, Borobudur in Central Java, and Labuan Bajo in Flores Island - East Nusa Tenggara.

 The 350-meter Pit Building with a capacity of 50 garages was built with a modular system consisting of three floors where the ground floor functions as garages used by teams and team technicians.
 Each garage has a width of 5.24 meters with a length of 18.34 meters and is built with a building area of 13,700 square meters.
-The second floor is the podium area, the tribune for the VVIP, and also Media Center viewers and on the third floor there are many other supporting facilities.
+The second floor is the podium area, the tribune for the VVIP, and also Media Center viewers and on the third floor, there are many other supporting facilities.

 This means that if you’re going to Lombok for a casual holiday, you can still visit the Pertamina Mandalika International Street Circuit to see the grandiose design of the circuit and stroll around when there is no race.
 Sounds fun, doesn’t it?

-In order to meet the requirements for a world-class racing competition like MotoGP, PT Indonesia Tourism Development Corporation (PT ITDC) as part of the development for Pertamina Mandalika International Street Circuit uses Stone Mastic Asphalt (SMA) to polish the third layer of the road construction.
+To meet the requirements for a world-class racing competition like MotoGP, PT Indonesia Tourism Development Corporation (PT ITDC) as part of the development for Pertamina Mandalika International Street Circuit uses Stone Mastic Asphalt (SMA) to polish the third layer of the road construction.

 Stone Mastic Asphalt (SMA) is a cutting-edge mixture that is used to coat the upper surface of the asphalt.
 This mixture is claimed to be able to strengthen the structure of the trajectory surface layer with the principle of stone-by-stone contact.

 According to the Construction Director of MGPA Dwianto Eko Winaryo, SMA has a high penetration grade (PG), which is PG 82.
 This kind of mixture has just been released in 2014-2015.
 Therefore not all circuits in the world use this mixture to layer their asphalt.
-Some circuits in the world who have used asphalt include Silverstone Circuit in the UK, Dubai Circuit in UAE, and Phillip Island Circuit in Australia.
+Some circuits in the world that have used asphalt include Silverstone Circuit in the UK, Dubai Circuit in UAE, and Phillip Island Circuit in Australia.

 Going to Mandalika Lombok Soon?
 We Recommend You to Stay in One of These 7 Hotels!